Metoprolol-succinate-ER: 7 things you should know

 - Metoprolol may impair your thinking or reaction time and affect your ability to drive.
 Drinking alcohol may enhance these effects.
 Do not drive if you think your driving ability is being compromised by metoprolol.

 - With oral metoprolol succinate extended-release (ER) tablets, peak concentrations are reached in about seven hours following a single dose.
-With regular dosing; however, concentrations of metoprolol remain steady and do not fluctuate much.
+With regular dosing; however, concentrations of metoprolol remain steady and do not tend to fluctuate.
 Usually dosed once daily.

 More about Metoprolol Succinate ER (metoprolol)